 - The standard doesn’t list the particular risks (although I would prefer the term ‘threats’) that you need to address in your supply chain cyber security risk management plan.
 How can you compile a credible yet manageable list of risks for your plan?

-- CIP-013 is the first CIP standard that doesn’t prescribe any particular actions - it simply requires that you develop and implement a plan[i].
-How will the plan and its implementation be audited?
+- CIP-013 is the first plan-based CIP standard that doesn’t prescribe any particular actions - it simply requires that you develop and implement a plan[i].
+How will you develop the plan and how will it be audited?

 - While attention has mostly focused on the requirement to mitigate vendor risk, the entity also needs to mitigate implementation risks and risks of transition between vendors, as well as risks posed by services vendors.
 What are possible strategies for these?